© Mandy Hackney

 Clarireedia maritima EU - a typical long stemmed brown cup.
 This species was not known from the PNW until sequenced from OR.

 'Sclerotinia' veratri CO - one CA sequence suggests it belongs in or near Clarireedia.
+We have a WA collection.

-'Lanzia' 'luteovirescens PNW01' © Kitty Lundeen, Rutstroemia sydowiana © Carolyn Delevich, Clarireedia calopus © Jordan Gates, Clarireedia maritima © Leah Bendlin
+'Lanzia' 'luteovirescens-PNW01' © Kitty Lundeen, 'Rutstroemia' sydowiana © Carolyn Delevich, Clarireedia calopus © Jordan Gates, Clarireedia maritima © Leah Bendlin

 Cenangiaceae